mit-han-lab/TinyChatEngine/README.md

 ### Download and deploy models from our Model Zoo

-We offer a selection of models that have been tested with TinyLLMEngine.
+We offer a selection of models that have been tested with TinyChatEngine.
 These models can be readily downloaded and deployed on your device.
 To download a model, locate the target model's ID in the table below and use the associated script.

 | Models  | Size | ID | Supported Precision |
 | ------------- | ------------- |  ------------- |  ------------- |